Annotating Dimensions of Social Perception in Text: A Sentence-Level Dataset of Warmth and Competence: Introduction

-We collect instances from the SemEval-2016 stance dataset \cite{StanceSemEval2016}---chosen for its relevance in containing opinions about specific targets---and augment them with instances from the Affect, Body, Cognition, Demographic, and Emotion (ABCDE) dataset \cite{abcde-dataset}.
+To address this gap, we build W\&C-Sent---a dataset designed to capture contextualized expressions of trust, sociability, and competence toward specific targets at the sentence level.
+We collect instances from the SemEval-2016 stance dataset \cite{StanceSemEval2016}---chosen for its focus on opinions about specific targets---and augment them with instances from the Affect, Body, Cognition, Demographic, and Emotion (ABCDE) dataset \cite{wahle-etal-2026-abcde}.
 Each instance is then independently annotated by 4 to 7 fluent English speakers for each dimension (T, S, and C) with respect to seven distinct targets: individual politicians (Hillary Clinton, Barack Obama, and Donald Trump) and social groups (women, religious people, atheists, and climate change activists).
-Annotations are recorded on a 7-point scale ranging from -3 (very low) to +3 (very high), with 0 corresponding to neutral (e.g., see \autoref{fig:badge-examples}).
+Annotations are recorded on a 7-point scale ranging from -3 (very low) to +3 (very high), with 0 representing neutrality (e.g., see \autoref{fig:badge-examples}).

 We provide a detailed description of our data collection, annotation, and quality-control procedures and make the dataset publicly available.
 Then, we evaluate a range of LLMs on their ability to detect trust, sociability, and competence in text.
-We find that LLMs struggle to reliably assess these social traits, resulting in suboptimal performance in downstream applications and their deployment in real-world systems, such as chatbots, content moderation, and machine translation.
+We find that LLMs struggle to reliably assess these social dimensions, leading to suboptimal performance in downstream applications and their deployment in real-world systems, such as chatbots, content moderation, and machine translation.
 W\&C-Sent supports a broad range of applications in NLP and social science including analytics, annotation, discourse analysis, and bias studies.
-It also serves as a benchmark for evaluating whether models accurately capture sociability, trust, and competence in language.
+It also serves as a benchmark for evaluating whether models accurately capture trust, sociability, and competence in language.